mgp123/mgp123.github.io/_posts/2022-01-30-genereting.simpsons.md

 </figure>
 This gave us more "usable image" per input.
 That is, a smaller fraction of the images are going to be the zero-padding instead of something useful.
 However, after some training iterations we went back to center cropping.
 We feared that the "non-locality" may somehow hurt the learning.

 Lastly, as the training is done in google colab, the dataset needs to be relatively small so as not to take all the drive space.
 We don't need every frame from every episode.
-A subset of episodes and an small samplerate is enough.
+A subset of episodes and a small samplerate is enough.
 Our final dataset is made up of 28k images (56k with mirroring).

 ### Sampling the generator
 The first result is that training a large model in google colab is a *really bad idea*.
 It took *four months* of intermittent running just to reach 10% of the final training time.
 After a while we stopped using colab and switched to a different option.
 In the end, we trained the model for around 1514 kimg.
 Quality got worse near the end so we decided to keep an earlier model as the final version.